andy-guttridge/tails-up/README.md

 - A mal-formed URL in the `action` attribute of the `<form>` element on line 180 of `index.html` was detected and corrected.

-- The validator report stated that the `frameborder` attribute on the `<iframe>` element on line 253 of `index.html` is obsolete, and should be replaced with CSS.
+- The validator report stated that the `frameborder` attribute on the `<iframe>` element used for the embedded YouTube video in the 'Further Information' section is obsolete, and should be replaced with CSS.
 The code for the `<iframe>` - including the `frameborder` attribute - was derived from the embedded player link provided by YouTube.
 The offending attribute was removed, and `border: 0px` added to the `styles.css` file to achieve the same effect.

 - Once these issues had been addressed, the HTML validation passed with no errors.